joshuanallen/Air_Quality_Prediction/README.md

 ## Dashboard

 Tableau will be used to create an interactive dashboard and JavaScript will be used to create a website to display our findings.
+We will also be creating a map that will show the Pollution Exposure, Health Risk and Socioeconomic impact on the given location.